numerik11/Irrigation-Controller-ESP8266/README.md

 Add a 1N4007 or diode between + and - terminals on the solenoids to prevent flyback voltage that will crash the esp8266.
 Values are stored in LittleFS and will remain if there is reset or power loss.

+--Initial Setup--

-1. Connect to ESPIrrigationAP with phone or computer wifi.
+1. Connect to ESPIrrigationAP in WiFi list with phone or computer WiFi.
 Enter Your Wifi router Username and Password Details.

 2. Use a browser and enter IP ADDRESS in browser address bar displayed when powering up.